 In addition to criminal statutes, every state also allows landowners to bring civil lawsuits for trespass.
 These are generally governed by common law – meaning there is no statute to look at when determining what constitutes civil trespass; the law is developed by judges in their decisions.
 Many judges define it in the same way as criminal trespass: voluntary entry onto someone else’s property without consent or authorization.
 Ultimately, this means that you may be liable for any damage you cause to someone else’s property while conducting research on that property.
 Moreover, even if no quantifiable damage is done, many courts will allow the property owner to recover nominal damages for the very fact of the trespass.
 However, these nominal damages are typically very small.

 b.
-Specialized Trespass Statutes: Industrial Trespass and Ag-gag Laws
+Specialized Trespass Statutes: Ag-Gag, Data Collection & Critical Infrastructure, Trespass Laws

 Wyoming is currently unique in that it has a trespass law that specifically targets citizen scientists.
 This statute creates a new criminal offense called “trespassing to unlawfully collect resource data.”
 The offense is defined as trespassing on private property for the purpose of collecting “data relating to land or land use, including but not limited to data regarding agriculture, minerals, geology, history, cultural artifacts, archeology, air, water, soil, conservation, habitat, vegetation or animal species.”
 The statute is triggered either by collecting resource data on private land or by crossing private land to collect resource data on public land.
 A violation of this statute triggers enhanced penalties, compared to ordinary trespass.
 For a first offense, the punishment is up to one year in prison plus a fine of up to $1,000; the maximum fine is increased to $5,000 for repeat offenders.
 A related statute allows property owners to bring a civil damages action against trespassers.
 Someone can be liable under both the criminal and the civil statutes even if the private property boundaries are unmarked.

-A number of environmental groups have challenged this law in court, arguing that it violates their free speech rights under First Amendment of the U.S. Constitution.
+A number of environmental groups challenged this law in court, arguing that it violates their free speech rights under First Amendment of the U.S. Constitution.
 A federal appeals court found that subsection (c) of the statute, which defines the prohibited conduct to include crossing private property in order to collect resource data on nearby public lands, implicates protected speech.
 The court therefore sent the case back to the trial court to determine whether this impact on protected speech violated the Constitution.
+On remand, the trial court held that subsection (c) violated the First Amendment and enjoined Wyoming from enforcing it.
 This decision leaves in place, however, the portions of the law that provide enhanced penalties for trespassing for the purpose of collecting resource data on private property.

 Summary: Loitering laws are generally written by local governments rather than states, so it is not possible for us to compile all of the potentially relevant laws.
 In general, however, you cannot be liable for loitering just because you are hanging around a public place.
 Courts have held that such “pure” loitering laws are unconstitutional.
 Instead, loitering laws are typically constitutional only when they target loitering in connection with some otherwise illegal activity.
 This means that if you follow the suggestions given with respect to the other laws discussed in this chapter, you will likely avoid the possibility of loitering liability.
 And, you can inform anyone who threatens you with loitering that your conduct is protected.

 Loitering is a second offense potentially relevant to your citizen science project.
 Defined broadly, loitering means hanging around a public place or business without an apparent legal purpose.
 Generally, loitering laws are established at the local or municipal level.
 Thus, you will want to check your local area’s anti-loitering provisions before spending time around your identified project site.
-At least one state, California, includes loitering within its criminal trespass laws.
-California’s industrial trespass statute provides that “it is unlawful to loiter in the immediate vicinity of any posted property.”
-While this statute does not separately define “loitering,” another part of the California criminal code defines the term as “to delay or linger without a lawful purpose for being on the property and for the purpose of committing a crime as opportunity may be discovered.”
-This definition limits liability to instances when the person is lying in wait to commit a separately criminalized offense.
+At least one state, California, includes loitering within its criminal trespass laws (See Subsection 6 Critical Infrastructure Laws below).

 Summary: Generally, it is a good practice to maintain a comfortable distance from and to avoid repeated contact with the same individuals in the course of your research (unless they have invited the contact or interaction!).
 You should especially avoid photographing or filming the same individuals on a recurring basis, which might be interpreted as harassing behavior.